 A fire within a fire truck?
-Murray’s Rustic Pizza in North Olympia, Washington, is the reason for this paradox.
+Murray’s Rustic Pie in North Olympia, Washington, is the reason for this paradox.
 Christopher Murray, owner of the mobile pizzeria, was a firefighter for 16 years and drove Engine 72, a 1979 Ford Pierce model, on its last call before buying it in 2013 with a plan to convert it to a pizza truck.

-Before starting Murray’s Rustic Pizza, Murray peddled pies out of the back of a 1977 Datsun pickup.
+Before starting Murray’s Rustic Pie, Murray peddled pies out of the back of a 1977 Datsun pickup.
 In his latest enterprise, he has converted the old fire engine to house a wood-fired pizza oven that can bake pies in two minutes.

 The compartments that once held firefighting equipment now have storage space for firewood and pizza toppings, a water pump, a prep sink, a slide-in refrigerated prep rail, a reach-in refrigerator and even a television on which Bob Ross can be seen painting through the fire truck’s windows.
 Murray even assembled the awning out of ladders and a fire hose.